Lando ships with a helper

-# The name of the app name: mysql-import # Give me http://mysql-import.lndo.site and https://mysql-import.lndo.site proxy: nginx: - mysql-import.lndo.site # Set up my services services: # Set up a basic webserver running the latest nginx with ssl turned on appserver: via: nginx type: php:7.1 ssl: true webroot: www # Spin up a mariadb container called "database" # NOTE: "database" is arbitrary, you could just as well call this "db" or "kanye" database: # Use the latest version of mysql type: mysql # Optionally forward out our port so we can access it at `localhost:someport`. # This port will change every time you restart this app # # You can also set this to a static port you want to use `portforward:3311`. # You will need to make sure the port is open and avialable portforward: 5309 # Optionally change the default db credentials creds: user: mysql password: mysql database: data1 # Optionally load in all the mysql config files in the config directory # This is relative to the app root # config: # confd: config # Spin up a secondary database just to test things out database2: type: mysql tooling: mysql: service: :host description: Drop into a mysql shell on a database service cmd: mysql -u root options: host: description: The database service to use default: database alias: - h 'db-import ': service: :host description: Import into database cmd: /helpers/mysql-import.sh options: host: description: The database service to use default: database alias: - h no-wipe: description: Do not destroy the existing database before an import
+# The name of the app name: sql-import # Give me http://mysql-import.lndo.site and https://mysql-import.lndo.site proxy: nginx: - sql-import.lndo.site # Set up my services services: # Set up a basic webserver running the latest nginx with ssl turned on appserver: via: nginx type: php:7.1 ssl: true webroot: www # Spin up a mariadb container called "database" # NOTE: "database" is arbitrary, you could just as well call this "db" or "kanye" database: # Use the latest version of mysql type: mysql # Optionally forward out our port so we can access it at `localhost:someport`. # This port will change every time you restart this app # # You can also set this to a static port you want to use `portforward:3311`. # You will need to make sure the port is open and avialable portforward: 5309 # Optionally change the default db credentials creds: user: mysql password: mysql database: data1 # Optionally load in all the mysql config files in the config directory # This is relative to the app root # config: # confd: config # Spin up a secondary database for postgres database2: type: postgres tooling: mysql: service: :host description: Drop into a mysql shell on a database service cmd: mysql -u root options: host: description: The database service to use default: database alias: - h psql: service: :host description: Drop into a postgres shell on a database service cmd: psql -h localhost -p 5432 -U postgres options: host: description: The database service to use default: database alias: - h 'db-import ': service: :host description: Import into database cmd: /helpers/sql-import.sh options: host: description: The database service to use default: database alias: - h no-wipe: description: Do not destroy the existing database before an import

 You will need to rebuild your app with